 Conditions - These are parameters that are chosen for your component.
 Conditions added will selectively apply the component based upon what is selected.
 A condition can be a specific tail, model, size, program, country, etc...

 *multiple conditions can be applied to one component

-Currency - **poised for future release.
-At this time, USD is the only active currency
+Currency - **ongoing development.
+At this time, USD and GBP are the only active currencies

 Value - the dollar value of the component

 Unit - this field is auto-filled based upon the unit type selected at the component type level